-Broadly speaking, fake news is misinformation that is disseminated for political purposes, economic gain, or entertainment.
+Broadly speaking, fake news is disinformation that is disseminated for political purposes, economic gain, or entertainment.
 Fake news falls into a few different categories:

 1) Deliberately deceptive stories (or images) intended to create confusion or division, posted on websites, blogs, or social media.